Woodstockskipper/SIinterJK/READMEengl.md

 I tested the JiKong hardware JK-BD6A20S10P V10.X-W and the software V10.05 and V10.09.

 Having the parts in hand, connect the RS485 adapter to the GPS connector of the BMS (as voltage free as possible, these things are very sensitive!)
 Then connect the yellow wire of the free end to connector A of the HAT and the white wire to connector B of the HAT.
 (The black wire remains unused)
 Then connect wires 4 and 5 of a CAT5 cable with RJ45 connector to CAN_H (4) and CAN_L (5) of the HAT.
 Terminate (connect) the wires 3 and 6 with a 120 Ohm resistor.
-See also file "SMA CAN protocol(2).pdf".
+See also the [SMA-CAN documentation](sma%20can%20protocol%20(2).pdf).

 Then plug the RJ45 connector into the corresponding socket of the SI.
 ### Setting up the Raspberry Pi